-- Data analytics can enhance HR capabilities to measure employees’ performances, recruit the best talents to drive a digital transformation, and provide employees with career opportunities that match their skill sets with business priorities.
+- Data analytics can enhance HR capabilities to measure employees’ performances, recruit the best talents to drive a digital transformation and provide employees with career opportunities that match their skill sets with business priorities.

-Digitally native organisations thrive from leveraging big data and analytics.
+Digitally native organizations thrive from leveraging big data and analytics.
 But traditional businesses are only starting to turn their attention to big data and how information could be turned into knowledge that enhances business operations.

 This article examines the increasing importance of digital for the world of luxury and presents specific suggestions for high-end brands to become more effective in managing the valuable customer data at their disposal.

-Luxury brands have a wealth of information available on their customers’ behavioural habits through purchase records, customer profiles, and exclusive memberships – all of which can be collected and processed to acquire and up/cross-sell to their customers.
+Luxury brands have a wealth of information available on their customers’ behavioral habits through purchase records, customer profiles, and exclusive memberships – all of which can be collected and processed to acquire and up/cross-sell to their customers.
 But high-end brands are often under-utilizing this data.
 Furthermore, most luxury brands are unaware of the valuable impact that big data could have on their business operations.

 The new economy is now about analysing rapid real-time flows of mostly unstructured data.